Get insider access

 Compared To Other Headphones

 The HyperX Cloud Alpha are the wired variant of the HyperX Cloud Alpha Wireless.
-They have the same sturdy build quality as the HyperX Cloud 2/Cloud II and although they have slightly different ear cups, they're just as comfortable to wear for long periods.
-Unfortunately, they aren't the most breathable headphones so they will make your ears a little warm and they're not as customizable as a lot of the other gaming headphones we've tested.
+They have the same sturdy build quality as the HyperX Cloud 2/Cloud II, and although they have slightly different ear cups, they're just as comfortable to wear for long periods.
+Unfortunately, they're not as customizable as other gaming headphones like the Logitech G Pro X Gaming Headset or Razer BlackShark V2.
+Thanks to their fairly balanced sound and durable design, they're still a solid choice if you're looking for simple plug-and-play gaming headphones.

 Check out our recommendations for the best gaming headsets, the best PS4 headsets, and the best Xbox One gaming headsets.